petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-8-headless-apis/working-with-the-headless-platform.md

 ### Third Party API Services

-There are a variety of third party applications you can use to test Liferay endpoints.
-These tools provide GUIs with which you can
+There are a variety of third party applications you can use to test Liferay endpoints (e.g., Postman).
+These tools provide GUIs for

-* Create and save various API calls
+* Creating and saving API calls
-* Organize API tests with workspaces and folders
+* Organizing API tests with workspaces and folders
-* Collaborate on tests with other users
+* Collaborating on tests with other users
-* Store request and response artifacts for future testing
+* Storing request and response artifacts for future testing

 Liferay's headless APIs conform to standard REST requirements, so they are compatible with any widely used third party API testing service.